Bernard Ayotte

-Bernard Ayotte is an American politician from Maine.
+Bernard Ayotte (November 25, 1943 - October 13, 2024) was an American politician from Maine.
 Ayotte represented District 3 in the Maine House of Representatives, which was part of Aroostook County.
 Ayotte is a resident of the town of Caswell.
 He is a Republican and was first elected in 2006.
 He was re-elected in 2008, 2010 and 2012.
 He was unable to run for re-election 2014 due to term-limits.

 Ayotte graduated from St. Francis University in Biddeford, Maine (now the University of New England) with a degree in biology.
 He is a veteran of the United States Army and was a teacher and principal in New Sweden, Maine.

 In 2009, Ayotte was named to the National Environmental Leadership Group at the National Conference of State Legislatures.